AMIS-Services/sig-javascript-tooling/README.md

 Prettier is the dependency to take care of your formatting. tslint-plugin-prettier lets Prettier run with TSLint. tslint-config-prettier disables all TSLint rules which are conflicting with the Prettier options.
 Here is a [full list of rules](https://unpkg.com/tslint-config-prettier@1.18.0/lib/index.json) which are getting disabled.

 In your `tslint.json` add tslint-plugin-prettier and tslint-config-prettier to the extends section. tslint-config-prettier must be placed last so it will disable al the rules which conflict with prettier.
 Under `rules` add prettier and set it to true.
 This will check your files based on the default settings of prettier.
 If you want to have you own options replace true by an array with in the first position true, and in the second position an object with some options you've set.
 Check [here](https://prettier.io/docs/en/options.html) for some options.
-The tslint.json will look something like this.
+The `tslint.json` will look something like this.
+NOTE!: I've delete some rules like singleQuote, no-consecutive-blank-lines, etc. This is because the tslint-config-prettier disables all coflicting formatting rules.
+I replaced those rules with the prettier-like styles.

 ````json
 {